 The Australian Government has now released its response and an 'Implementation Roadmap' (Response) to the Australian Competition and Consumer Commission's (ACCC) Digital Platforms Inquiry Final Report (DPI Report), following a 12 week public consultation which closed on 12 September 2019.
-Our summary of the DPI Report is available here.
+Read our DPI Report summary.

 The Response accepted the conclusion that there was a need for reform, and outlines how and when the Government intends to reform the digital landscape in order to address competition and consumer law, privacy, copyright and media regulation, and "get the right regulations in place" for the digital world.